SeedTactics/fms-insight/docs/creating-jobs.md

 prioritize the work, and make sure no traffic jams occur (too much work for too few machines) and that the cell stays efficient (enough jobs are created to keep the machines busy).
-Despite requiring extra software, automatic job download provides a large benifit in station utilization and lean manufacturing when running a large variety of parts with variable part quantities.
+Despite requiring extra software, automatic job download provides a large benefit in station utilization and lean manufacturing when running a large variety of parts with variable part quantities.